UCHIC/SurveyDataViewer/doc/MarkdownFiles/SurveyDataViewerdoc.md

 #Survey Data Viewer#

 The Survey Data Viewer provides visualization of the results of social science surveys.
 The code is generalizable for multiple surveys consisting of different questions.
-For each survey, the Survey Data Viewer requires 1. a data file and 2. a corresponding codebook.
+For each survey, the Survey Data Viewer requires:
+1. A Data File, and
+2. A Corresponding Codebook
 Follow the framework described here to make results compatible with the Viewer.

 ##Survey Data File##